rajat-rastogi/InternBootcamp/README.md

 # InternBootcamp
-Repository fot the intern bootcamp.
+Repository for the intern bootcamp.